-CASE 35 Rule 20.1(b), Room to Tack at an Obstruction: Hailing and Responding When a boat is hailed for room to tack at an obstruction and replies 'You tack', and the hailing boat is then able to tack and avoid the hailed boat, the hailed boat has complied with rule 20.1(b).
+CASE 35 Rule 20.2(c), Room to Tack at an Obstruction: Hailing and Responding When a boat is hailed for room to tack at an obstruction and replies 'You tack', and the hailing boat is then able to tack and avoid the hailed boat in a seamanlike way, the hailed boat has complied with rule 20.2(c).
 Summary of the Facts As two close-hauled boats approached a shore, L hailed W for room to tack.
 W replied 'You tack' and L then tacked immediately.
 After tacking, L bore away in a seamanlike way and passed under W's stern, which she cleared by three feet (1 m) or more.
-L protested W under rule 20.1(b).
-The protest committee decided that W failed to give room as required by rule 20.1(b) and disqualified her.
+L protested W under rule 20.2(c).
+The boats were 15 feet (4.5 m) in length and the wind was moderate.
+The protest committee decided that W failed to give room as required by rule 20.2(c) and disqualified her.
 W appealed.